dallinbjohnson/ScorpionJS/docs/api/transports.md

 | `maxHttpBufferSize` | Number | `1e6` | Maximum HTTP buffer size |
 | `transports` | Array | `['websocket']` | Transport mechanisms to allow |
 | `middleware` | Array | `[]` | Additional middleware to use |

+### Dynamic Service Integration

+Similar to the REST transport, the WebSocket transport dynamically adapts to service registrations and unregistrations.
+When `app.service()` is called, appropriate WebSocket event listeners are set up for the new service's methods.
+When `app.unservice()` is called, these event listeners are removed, preventing attempts to call methods on non-existent services.

+### Message Validation

+For services with registered schemas, the WebSocket transport integrates with the framework's validation system.
+Incoming messages intended for service methods will be automatically validated against these schemas before processing, ensuring that service methods receive data in the expected format.

+### Advanced Message Routing

+ScorpionJS plans to offer advanced message routing for WebSockets beyond the standard `serviceName::methodName` pattern.
+This may include:
+*   **Pattern-based Event Handlers:** Allowing services or plugins to listen for messages matching certain patterns.
+*   **Namespace Support:** Enabling more structured and isolated communication channels over a single WebSocket connection.

+These features will enhance the flexibility of real-time communication.

 ### Socket Event Mapping